 Chairs:Patrick Enderle and Debbie French

-- STEM Education: Proposals for this strand will be in the form of practice or research pieces that inform science teacher educators about STEM education, our understanding of what STEM means and the National Standards for STEM for future and current science teachers.
+- STEM Education: Proposals for this thread will be in the form of practice or research pieces that inform science teacher educators about STEM education, our understanding of what STEM means and the National Standards for STEM for future and current science teachers.

 Chairs: Ingrid Carter and Emily Dare

-- Student Learning P-12: Proposals for this strand will be in the form of practice or research pieces that inform science teacher educators about the relationship between student learning and current and future science teachers.
+- Student Learning P-12: Proposals for this thread will be in the form of practice or research pieces that inform science teacher educators about the relationship between student learning and current and future science teachers.